brapt2005/epidemic/README.md

     brapt@iacm.forth.gr

-**Version**        :   1.0.0
+**Version**        :   1.0.1

-**Release date**   :   May 7th, 2020
+**Release date**   :   May 9th, 2020

 ## 1. Introduction
-This project contains all the software that was developed and employed  to carry out the calculations reported in the article "COVID-19: An escape route from the Symplegades of hygienic crisis and economic meltdown" to appear in some preprint server soon.
-The project consists of a program in Fortran, implementing a simple network model to predict contagion of an infective disease;  an auxiliary module borrowed from my POLYANA project;  a shell script that launched the calculations mentioned in the article; a sample input file; and the Makefile.
+This project contains all the software that was developed and employed  to carry out the calculations reported in the article "COVID-19: An escape route from the Symplegades of hygienic crisis and economic meltdown" uploaded to JMIR preprint.
+The project consists of a program in Fortran implementing a simple network model to predict contagion of an infective disease; an auxiliary module borrowed from my POLYANA project;  a shell script  that launched the calculations mentioned in the article; a sample input file; and the Makefile.

 In the below paragraphs, a Linux environment (bash shell) is assumed.
 It should be very easy to adapt the instructions to other environments.